 The gallbladder is a pear-shaped organ that is situated in your abdomen region.
 Its function is to aid in digestion.
-After eating, bile will be released from the gallbladder which will help in digestion.
-This then reaches the small intestine by passing through small tubular channels.
+After eating, the gallbladder releases bile which will help in digestion.
+Then it reaches the small intestine by passing through small tubular channels.

 Gallbladder surgery is a commonly performed surgery.
-Gallbladder surgery does not affect digestion in a majority of the people.
-It is usually done when gallstones are found in the gallbladder.
+The surgery does not affect digestion in the majority of the people.
+Doctors usually recommend surgery when the stones found in the gallbladder slip into other organs.
 Let us see more about gallstones and understand why they pose a problem.

 Gallstones and associated risks

 - Gallbladder problems are usually caused due to the presence of small stones formed due to cholesterol and bile salts in the gallbladder or in the bile duct.
 These stones are called gallstones.